-The Agency's Headquarters building, Library and Resource Center, and Rehabilitation Center are located on 32 acres of donated property at 397 Azalea Avenue in Henrico County.
-The facility consists of seven buildings and an abundance of wooded areas.
+The Agency's Headquarters building, Library and Resource Center, and Rehabilitation Center are located on thirty two acres of donated property at 397 Azalea Avenue in Henrico County.
+The complex consists of eight buildings and an abundance of wooded areas.
 Title 51.5, Chapter 12, of the Code of Virginia provides statutory authority for the agency.
 The provision to provide Vocational Rehabilitation Services to eligible individuals for services is authorized through Federal law, the Rehabilitation Act of 1973 as amended.
+The Rehabilitation Act was incorporated into the Workforce Innovation and Opportunity Act (WIOA) of 2014 thus making the agency's vocational rehabilitation a core partner in the Commonwealth's workforce development system.
 Our services assist citizens who are blind, deafblind and vision impaired to acquire the skills which lead to confidence and positive attitudes, which are essential components in becoming independent contributing members of our communities.
-The skills training provided to Virginians with significant vision impairments allow them to achieve quality employment outcomes.
-This is also in direct alignment with Governor McAuliffe's workforce priorities in the New Virginia economy.
+The skills training provided to Virginians with significant vision impairments allow them to acquire work related skills, attain industry recognized credentials, and achieve quality employment outcomes.
+These are in direct alignment with the objectives and priorities of Virginia's Career Works system.
 This alignment includes ensuring that Virginia's workforce, including individuals served by DBVI, meet current and anticipated economic development needs by making sure that these individuals have the requisite skills and credentials to become members of a highly qualified and relevant workforce.
 Priority alignment also includes addressing in-demand skill sets associated with economic growth and prosperity of workers and employers to support growth in the public and private sectors.
 Towards this end, vocational rehabilitation services are offered to include counseling, vocational evaluation, career training, paid and unpaid work experiences, job development, placement, post-employment and other services to assist consumers in obtaining jobs in the public and private sectors.
-Training and licensure is provided for qualified individuals who are blind to manage food service operations on public and private property as part of the Randolph-Sheppard vending facility program.
+Training and licensure is provided for qualified individuals who are blind to manage food service operations on public and private property as part of the Randolph-Sheppard vending facility program which is also known as the Virginia Enterprises for the Blind (VEB).

-The Virginia Industries for the Blind (VIB) provides employment opportunities through operations at 24 locations across the Commonwealth including its Charlottesville and Richmond plants, its several supply store operations on Virginia military installations, and contract support services provided to various governmental entities.
+The Virginia Industries for the Blind (VIB) provides employment opportunities through operations at twenty four locations across the Commonwealth including its Charlottesville and Richmond plants, its several supply store operations on Virginia military installations, and contract support services provided to various governmental entities.
 VIB directly employs persons who are blind and deaf blind.
 Assessments and training to assist our customers in achieving their independent living goals are available through residential and community based services offered by our six regional offices (Richmond, Fairfax, Bristol, Staunton, Norfolk and Roanoke) and the Virginia Rehabilitation Center for the Blind and Vision Impaired (VRCBVI).
 VRCBVI provides pre-vocational training in the areas of activities of daily living, personal and home management, mobility, and communications including use of Braille, and assistive technologies.
 Through the DBVI regional offices, specialized programming is available to seniors with vision loss for the purpose of maintaining or increasing their independence.
 Low Vision services are offered to individuals of all ages with limited vision to assist them in utilizing their remaining vision more effectively and to greater benefit by providing training, optical aids and devices.
 Most customers of the Department have some residual vision and find low visions services to be highly beneficial.
 We contract with a network of eye care professionals throughout the Commonwealth to assist in providing low vision services to residents of the Commonwealth.